Rural Development Programme for England (RDPE)

 The Rural Payment Agency (RPA) administers the RDPE-funded Single Payment Scheme (SPS) (more information provided below).

 In England, farmers claiming the Single Payment and other direct payments are responsible for understanding and meeting cross compliance requirements.
 A helpline provides technical advice that can help farmers, other land managers, their advisers and agricultural contractors meet these requirements.
 The helpline also provides information on advice events, and you can use it to book a place on any in your area.
 Helpline: 0845 345 1302

-For more guidance on cross compliance please visit the Business Link website.
+For more guidance on cross compliance please visit the Defra website.

 National funding opportunities